shivendra-somr/EduOnGo/README.md

 ## Domain Description

-The Online Learning Management System (OLMS) facilitates remote education and training, providing administrators, instructors, and students with a seamless platform for managing and accessing educational content.
+The EduOnGo (OLMS) facilitates remote education and training, providing administrators, instructors, and students with a seamless platform for managing and accessing educational content.
 The system aims to foster a conducive environment for effective learning and teaching.

 ## Types of Users

-The OLMS accommodates the following types of users:
+The EduOnGo accommodates the following types of users:

 1. **Administrator**: Responsible for managing the overall system and overseeing course progress and statistics.